cloudfoundry/bosh-azure-cpi-release/docs/advanced/accelerated-networking/README.md

         accelerated_networking: true
     ```

 1. Get the current resource config of the instance group which you want to enable accelerated networking.
+Replace `<JOB-NAME>` with the instance group name (e.g. `diego_cell`).

     ```
     PRODUCT_GUID=$(om -k curl \